-Imagine trying to complete an important work assignment: Could you perform better at the Super Bowl or in your tranquil home office?
+Imagine trying to complete a vital work assignment: Could you perform better at the Super Bowl or in your tranquil home office?

 2. Focus on One Thing at Once

-Focus is exactly why you wouldn’t want to take an important task to the Super Bowl: You’d be too distracted to concentrate.
+Focus is precisely why you wouldn’t want to take an essential task to the Super Bowl: You’d be too distracted to concentrate.

-It’s like trying to appreciate a delicious dessert when you’ve been forced to shove a heinous entrée into your mouth at the same time: You can’t concentrate on one over the other.
+It’s like trying to appreciate a delicious dessert when you’ve been forced to shove a heinous entrée into your mouth simultaneously: You can’t concentrate on one over the other.

 3. Chew Gum